-Alaskan Malamute Puppies: Facts And Pictures - Dogtime
+Alaskan Malamute Puppies: Cute Pictures And Facts - DogTime

 There are some things you should know about Alaskan Malamute puppies before you run out to your local rescue and adopt one, though.
-While they make great companions, they are a breed that takes special care and patience.
+While they make great companions, this is a breed that takes special care and patience.

-These athletic pups are considered a natural breed, meaning humans have not drastically altered their evolution.
-They were not bred explicitly to interact with humans, even though they have since grown with us.
+These athletic pups are considered a natural breed, meaning humans haven’t drastically altered their evolution.
+They weren’t bred explicitly to interact with humans, even though they have grown with us.

 The Inupiat people, called Mahlemut (today known as Kuuvangmiut and Kobuk), used these dogs to hunt large game and carry supplies to their village, and while they considered the dogs family and bred them, they did not breed them to change in any manner.

 This means that even if you get an Alaskan Malamute as a puppy, it will take some patience on your part to win over their heart.
-But once you do, they will be incredibly loyal.
+But once you do, they’ll be incredibly loyal.

 They Can Be Aggressive When Not Socialized

 While Alaskan Malamute puppies do make great pets, they can become aggressive with other animals and small children if not properly trained.
-If you already have a dog the same sex as your Alaskan Malamute, you will need to take extra care introducing the two.
+If you already have a dog the same sex as your Alaskan Malamute, you’ll need to take extra care introducing the two.

-If you have small children in your home and you really want an Alaskan Malamute, it is important to teach your children how to interact with the pup.
+If you have small children in your home and you really want an Alaskan Malamute, it’s important to teach your children how to interact with the pup.
 Teach your kids to respect your dog’s boundaries–and vice versa–and they’ll get along just fine.